Catch Up

 Currently

-Experiencing a 24-48 hour period of exteremely low energy.
+Experiencing a 24-48 hour period of extremely low energy.
 This happens to me about once a quarter and I find it extremely frustrating.
 So I’m blogging…slowly.
 Carissa says I should just roll with it.
 I want to be able to get an instant blood test and find out what’s wrong.
 Maybe this time it’s just the Summertime Blues.
 It’s not even that hot yet and I’m suffering.

 But overall I’m lost in a veil of Okayness.
 I’m ok with so much.
 Nothing surprises me anymore.
 I get frustrated with small things but the big things are all alright with me.
 I feel like I’m getting old.
 I feel like I’ve yet to figure out what my one Big Project is.
 I’m wondering if that’s all just a story we tell ourselves.